-In a letter, dated July 29, 2015, to the Office of Open Records, Requester stated:
+In the letter, dated July 29, 2015, to the Office of Open Records initiating the appeal, Requester stated in part:

 This letter is a follow-up on my appeal request for a police report under the Right to know law.
 It's my understanding that under some circumstances police records are determined on a case to case basis.
 I feel under the Victim's Rights Act my daughter has the right to certain parts of the police report involving her case.
 We are in need of the police report for two main reasons.